-The previously embarrassing ‘make do and mend’ mentality of our elders has now become our new eco-goal
+The previously embarrassing mentality of our elders has now become our new eco-goal.

 Even if it weren’t for the fact that my eyes ache from rolling in their sockets, I can always tell when my mother has been here for a birthday or Christmas: all of the wrapping paper will have been unobtrusively put to one side, cut down to remove ragged edges, folded neatly and squirreled away in the cupboard.
 She has always done this: gift wrap that concealed a toy keyboard when I was six made a reappearance when I was sixteen – except that, by then, it was only big enough to wrap a jeweller’s box.

 Similarly, paper napkins from takeaway bags are found stowed away in my glovebox for nose-blowing emergencies, and there’s not a single almost-empty jar or bottle left in my fridge: the scrapings of the mustard have been mixed into mash, and the skerricks of ketchup have been shaken loose from the sides of the bottle with stock to add into a casserole.

 Growing up, I found my mother’s ‘waste not, want not,’ mentality agonisingly embarrassing: it smacked, to me, of poverty.
 We weren’t poor, but many of my peers were from far more affluent backgrounds, and I cringed to think of them ever seeing my mum clipping together torn-open envelopes to make telephone message pads; even worse was the thought of them seeing her blend slivers of leftover soap into a miniature bar, darning my dad’s socks, or cutting down old and worn sheets to stitch pillowcases.